popecruzdt/dt-k8s-otel-o11y-logs/README.md

 The `k8sobjects` receiver is only available on the Contrib Distro of the OpenTelemetry Collector.
 Therefore we must deploy a new Collector using the `contrib` image.

 #### Create `clusterrole` with read access to Kubernetes events

+Since the processor uses the Kubernetes API, it needs the correct permission to work correctly.
+Since service accounts are the only authentication option you must give the service account the proper access.
+For any object you want to collect you need to ensure the name is added to the cluster role.

 ```yaml
 ---
 apiVersion: rbac.authorization.k8s.io/v1